meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 % This is not really required, but since in this tutorial we are not interested
 % in the EEG data, it is a good idea to select only non-EEG data when generating
 % the splits so that we have as small data splits as possible.
 Notice the
 % ~ symbol, which means: select everything except EEG data.
-What is the
+The  ~ symbol
-% ~ symbol does is to "negate" a data selector so that it selects the
+% "negates" a data selector so that it selects the complementary set to the
-% complementary set that it would normally select.
+% data set that it would normally select.
 You can check whether a data
 % selector has been negated by inspecting the value of it Negated property. myDataSel = ~pset.selector.sensor_class('Class', 'EEG');